sparklearning

 To build that output, the map task doesn’t write directly to the final file.
 It buffers records in memory.
 As records arrive, they are sorted (or grouped) by partition id—and sometimes by key within partition—so that when the buffer is flushed, it’s already in the right order.
 If the buffer gets too big, the excess is spilled to disk: sorted chunks that will later be merged.
 So the record you’re following might live in memory for a while, then end up in a spill file, and finally in the merged map output.
 Serialization happens early (often as soon as the record is produced) so that what’s buffered and spilled is bytes, not Java objects—that keeps memory and GC under control.

 When the map task finishes, it flushes any remaining buffer, merges all spills (and in-memory segments) into one contiguous layout per partition, and writes that out.
 It also writes a small index that says “partition 0 starts here and is this long, partition 1 starts there and is that long, …” so that reduce tasks know exactly where to read.
-The task then reports to the driver: I’m done; my output is at this executor, in this file; here are the sizes of each partition’s slice.
-That report is what the driver stores in the MapOutputTracker: the driver is the single place that knows, for every map task, where its output lives and how big each partition is.

 So by the end of the map side, your record sits in a file on one executor’s disk (or in that executor’s block manager), and the driver knows it’s there.